HCS Score

 PayPal USD (PYUSD) is classified as Haram / Non-Compliant under the CoinStudy Halal Crypto Standard.

 Its reserve backing system relies on US Treasury bills, cash deposits, and interest-bearing financial instruments.
-Three Sharia red lines are triggered — Interest-Based Core Function, Guaranteed Interest, and Synthetic Interest Products — resulting in an automatic Haram classification.
+Three Sharia red lines are triggered, specifically Ecosystem Riba Exposure, Guaranteed Interest, and Synthetic Interest Products, resulting in an automatic Haram classification.

 PayPal's reputation, regulatory compliance, and transparent reserve disclosures are genuinely positive from a conventional financial risk perspective.
 But they do not resolve the fundamental Sharia compliance issue built into how PYUSD is backed and maintained.